SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 ### Tip #1: Use prefixes

 Prefix your caption with "Figure: ", "Video: ", or "Code: " for example.

+If it is a good, ok, or bad example, then use ""Figure: Good/Bad/OK example - ", "Video: Good/Bad/OK example - ", or "Code: Good/Bad/OK example - "

 ### Tip #2: Give bad and good examples